 In her time as a graduate assistant coach, Missouri State continued its prominence in the stroke events at the MVC Women's Swimming & Diving Championships.
-The Bears have owned the medley relays since her time as a GA, extending its streak to 11 straight victories in the 200 medley going into the 2016 championship, while they have won nine of the past 10 400 medley relays.
+The Bears women's swimmers have owned the medley relays since her time as a GA, extending its streak to 12 straight victories in the 200 medley going into the 2016 championship, while they have won 10 of the past 11 400 medley relays.
 In 2012-13, Missouri State compiled five NCAA consideration times along with seven individual conference titles.
 With the exception of the 100 fly, the Bears nearly swept the stroke events at the 2013 MVC Championships in Carbondale, Ill.

 In 2012-13 alone, the women set new varsity records in six stroke events, in addition to five Valley championship records.

 During her time in Springfield, Dirks-Ham has also coached age-group swimmers for the Missouri State Aquatics club team.

 Dirks-Ham remains one of the most dominant and decorated swimmers in Missouri State women's swimming & diving history.
 During her collegiate career, Dirks-Ham became a four-time All-MVC first-team selection and totaled 13 gold medals.
 She also set numerous school and conference records along the way.
 As a senior, she captained the Bears to their fourth-consecutive MVC title and eighth in a nine-year span.
 Her MSU record in the 100 butterfly (55.34), set at the 2009 MVC Championships, was broken at the Purdue Invitational by MSU record-holder Dora Kiss in November 2015.

 A native of Lawrence, Kan., Dirks-Ham earned her bachelor's degree in exercise & movement science in 2011 and is currently working on her master's in health administration.